empa-scientific-it/openbis/README.md

 They increase the time to obtain a build plus some tests could have additional environment requirements.

 ## Why the core UI made using GWT is not build anymore?
 It increases the time to obtain a build plus it requires JDK8, it will be removed on next release.
-For now it can be build following the next commands:
+For now it can be build following the next commands and only with JDK8:
 ```
 git clone https://sissource.ethz.ch/sispub/openbis.git
 cd openbis_standard_technologies/